English (ENGL)

 ENGL 202 Technical Communication

-This course is an overview and practice of the principles and applications of technical communication.
-Topics include audience analysis, the writing process, rhetorical analysis, and the ethics of technical communication.
-Students will produce letters, memos, instructions, reports, proposals, and other technical documents.
+Introduction to the principles and applications of technical communication.
+Topics include writing collaboratively, the ethics of technical communication, and analysis of the rhetorical situation.
+Students will write pieces from several genres commonly used in technical communication and create at least one piece that incorporates multimedia components.
 PREREQ: ENGL 101.
 (3 lecture hours, 0 lab hours, 3 credits)

 ENGL 211 Literary Analysis